In this chapter, I will show you how to put all you’ve learned about personal training into practice.

 Conclusion and assignments

-I am sure, however, that some of the ideas that we have looked through can certainly help you get the necessary experience.
+However, I am sure some of the ideas we have reviewed can help you get the necessary experience.

-And when that first client books their first appointment with you, you can guide them through it with confidence.
+And when that first client books their first appointment with you, you can confidently guide them through it.

 Don’t forget to take the chapter takeaway quiz to make sure you have a good grasp of everything covered here.